When do contestants start getting voted off I’m a Celeb?

 The stars shouldn’t be getting too comfortable in the castle

-I’m a Celebrity… Get Me Out of Here! is still in its early days but already viewers are looking ahead to when the first elimination will be.
+I’m a Celebrity… Get Me Out of Here! is getting into the thick of it now and we are starting to lose celebrities.

-Soon the public will be tasked with voting off contestants until only one star remains and they are crowned Queen or King of the Castle.
+The public is now tasked with voting off contestants until only one star remains and they are crowned Queen or King of the Castle.

 The first elimination always helps to reveal which celebrity the public has most taken a liking to.